EvolutionOfMusic/EvolutionOfMusic/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+###Makefile
+Run
+    make
+to make the C++ executable

+###UI
+You can run the UI with
+    java -jar UI.jar

+###Overhead(Actual Program)
+Then run
+    ./EvoMusic RandomSeed NumGenerations

+And watch it go.

+###Alternates
+Alternatively, you can run the ./EvoMusic first and then run
+    java -jar UI.jar [-r|r|RUNNING]
+(The non-destructive graphing UI)

+You can also run
+      ./EvoMusic
+      RandomSeed NumGenerations